Welcome, we are here to help you plan and enjoy your visit to the museum.

-COMING SOON: We have created a series of Visual Stories to help you plan your visit.
-We hope that these will be helpful, not just for people with Autism and their carers, but also for people who’s first language is not English and for people who find large blocks of text a barrier to access.
+We have created a Visual Story to help you plan your visit.
+We hope this will be helpful, not just for people with Autism and their carers, but also for people who’s first language is not English and for people who find large blocks of text a barrier to access.

 If you have sensory issues please be aware we have working railway signals which can be quite loud, please contact us if you require a quiet visit.

 If you have needs that are not addressed here please contact us with your requirements